juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 **Instructions**

 - Which data set would you use to estimate how your model will perform on new data?
-You have `training`, `validation`, and `testing` data sets available in your environment.
+You have `sisters_train`, `sisters_validate`, and `sisters_test` data sets available in your environment.
 Use the correct one *both* at the beginning of the pipe and within the call to `predict()`.
-- Calculate the RMSE (root mean squared error) using the appropriate function from [yardstick](https://www.rdocumentation.org/packages/yardstick).
+- Calculate the RMSE (root mean squared error) using the appropriate function from [yardstick](https://tidymodels.github.io/yardstick/).

 <codeblock id="04_14">

-You want to use the `testing` data along with the `rmse()` function.
+You want to use the `sisters_test` data along with the `rmse()` function.

 </codeblock>